Omckar/movie-recommendation-system/README.md

 2. tmdb_5000_credits.csv
 should be installed

-run the .ipynb file and you will get 3 pkl file , we mainly require only 1 out of those 3
+important to firstly run the .ipynb file and you will get 3 pkl file , we mainly require only 1 out of those 3
 1. movies.pkl
 2. movie_dict.pkl
 3. similarity.pkl